Tommy Elphick: Huddersfield Town

 Following his departure from Aston Villa, on 15 June 2019 Elphick signed a two-year contract with Championship club Huddersfield Town.
 The club had been relegated from the Premier League the previous season.
 In November 2019, it was announced that Elphick would have surgery after suffering a knee injury.
 After making 15 league appearances for the club, he was released at the end of his contract, on 11 May 2021.

 Retirement

 Elphick confirmed his retirement from professional football on 18 August 2021, and suggested that he would move into a coaching role in the EFL.

 Coaching career

-AFC Bournemouth

 On 1 September 2021, it was announced that Elphick had taken on a position coaching the AFC Bournemouth development squad.
-Following the sacking of Scott Parker on 30 August 2022, he was promoted to the position of assistant coach on an interim basis, which was later made permanent on 20 December 2022, following Gary O'Neil's permanent appointment as head coach.
+In December 2022, he was promoted to the first-team coaching staff at AFC Bournemouth to assist head coach Gary O'Neil.

+In May 2026, he rejected the opportunity to become manager at Bristol City.

+On 2 July 2026, Elphick was appointed first-team coach at Liverpool.